imdiora/Lane-keeping-assistance-/README.md

 # Lane Keeping Assistant

 ## Overview
 This repository contains the code for a Lane Keeping Assistant (LKA) system.
 The LKA system uses computer vision techniques to detect and track road lanes to assist in maintaining the vehicle's position within the lanes.
+This project showcases the LEFT and RIGHT Lane separately.

+### Demo Video:

 ## How the Code Works